morioka/tiny-openai-whisper-api/README.md

 ```
 ## experimental: gpt-4o-audio-preview, chat-completions

-(not comfirmed yet) Can we use this feature to transcribe an uploaded audio file, on Dify platform? --> streaming input handling should be supported on dify? mmm..

 currenly "output text only" mode is supported.
 If "output text and audio" is specified, the system makes "output text only" response.